disaac318/TasksTrackr/README.md

 </details>

 ### Target Audience

+- **Individuals**
+People managing household responsibilities, errands, personal projects, or general life tasks who need a central place to stay organised.
 - **Busy Professionals.**
 Individuals working in office environments, healthcare, IT, education, or customer-facing roles who manage multiple responsibilities and need a structured tool to stay on top of daily tasks.
 - **Students and Learners.**
-College, university, and online learners who must juggle lectures, assignments, deadlines, exams, and personal commitments.
+Learners balancing classes, assignments, revision deadlines, and personal commitments who require a clear structure to avoid missed work.
 - **Freelancers and Self-Employed Workers.**
 Designers, writers, developers, consultants, and gig workers who need to keep track of client projects, delivery dates, and personal workloads.
 - **Parents and Home Managers.**